Fall 2014 Office Hours Mondays 1:30-3:00, Tuesdays 4:00-6:00 and by appt.

 The Office of Adaptive Educational Services (AES) ensures that students with disabilities receive appropriate accommodations from the University and their professors.
 Students must register with the AES office in order to receive such services.

 Portable electronic devices, such as cell phones, pagers, two-ways, and PDA’s, must be turned off before entering the classroom.
 You can use a laptop in class for note-taking but should silence it; do not surf the web in class.
-You must let me know in advance if you carry around such devices for familial reasons (e.g., pregnancy monitoring, disabled family, or contact with kids--not to stay in touch with a significant other who just likes to hear your voice, buddies planning the rest of their day, and so on).
+You must let me know in advance if you must monitor your phone in class (e.g., pregnancy monitoring, disabled family, or contact with kids I will understand on a reasonable basis, but you should not expect to stay in touch during class with a significant other who adores your witty text, buddies planning the rest of their day, monitoring your significant other's selfies, and so on).
 Anyone whose electronic device disturbs class will be given a verbal warning on first offense and will be asked to meet with me after class if they continue to disturb the group.

 The classroom is a safe speech situation in which it is your responsibility to treat other classmates fairly and with mutual respect, even if they have the audacity to disagree with you, champion an opinion that is inconsistent with your worldview, or simply bore you.
 Anyone who talks when someone else is talking, is hostile, or otherwise violates classroom etiquette (e.g., does other homework, reads the newspaper) will be considered to be in violation of this policy.
 Students who fail to adhere to these guidelines will be asked to meet with me.